wmatthew/matthews_web/eleventy/projects/pentominos.md

 ## Colors
 As we solve individual board/tileset combinations we'll color-code them:
-* Grey for unknown states
+* Deep purple for unknown states
 * Red for puzzles with 0 solutions (worst)
 * Orange for puzzles with multiple solutions
 * Yellow for unique puzzles: exactly 1 solution but not chiral-unique; tile set can assemble a flipped board.
 * Green for chiral-unique puzzles: exactly 1 solution; can't assemble a flipped board. (best)

-{% include polyomino, boxCoords:p-solutions.palette, size:"small", caption:"color key" %}
+{% include polyomino, boxCoords:p-solutions.palette, size:"small", caption:"color key", colorShift:90 %}

 # Visualizing Results
 Each board size N has N&sup2;+1 possible tile sets corresponding to (0,1,...N&sup2;) P tiles.